DeFilippis/academic-kickstart/content/home/judging.md

 ## Submission Criteria

 - Participants may submit as many questions as they like, but note that not all questions will pass our initial review.
 (See below for details).
-Submitting a large number of low-quality questions will not increase your odds of winning a prize.
+Submitting a large number of low-quality questions will not increase your chances of winning a prize.
+- All questions should be submitted with exactly **four answer choices.**

-- Prizes will be awarded to the top two submissions for each of the following categories: Democrat "False Beliefs" and Republican "False Beliefs" (see prizes tab for award amounts)
+-	Prizes will be awarded to the top two submissions for each of the following categories: Democrat “False Beliefs” and Republican “False Beliefs” (see prizes tab for award amounts)
 - The deadline for submitting questions is October 15th, 2019 at 11:59 p.m.

 ## Judging Criteria

 To determine winners for each category of question, we will do the following:

-* All questions will be subject to an initial review designed to screen out low-quality questions.
+1. All questions will be subject to an initial review designed to screen out low-quality questions.
 (Given that we do not know how many questions we will receive, we cannot commit in advance to testing all submitted questions.
-It is our intention, however, to test all questions that could plausibly meet our criteria.
+It is our intention, however, to test all questions that could plausibly meet our criteria.)

-* We will take all of the questions that pass our initial review as contest entries and pose them to a large sample of real Republican and Democrat respondents.
+2. We will collect all of the questions that pass our initial review and ask a large sample of real Republican and Democrat respondents to answer them.

-* To qualify as a "False Belief", participants from a specific political party (e.g. Republicans) should, on average, get the answer wrong more often than a participant from the other political party (e.g. Democrat).
-Furthermore, both participants should have a hunch that their answer is right.
-The actual cut-off for what constitutes a reasonable hunch will be up to the judges' discretion.
+3. To qualify as a “False Belief”, participants from a specific political party (such as Republicans) should, on average, get the answer wrong more often than a participant from the other political party (such as Democrats).
+Additionally, both participants should have a hunch that their answer is right.
+Hunches will be gauged by asking participants to register the degree of confidence they have in their answers.
+What constitutes a reasonable “hunch” will be up to the judges’ discretion.

-* All questions should be submitted with exactly four answer choices.
+4. We will award prizes to the submissions that maximize the difference between the percentage of Republicans answering correctly and the percentage of Democrats answering correctly.
+(For the best questions we have developed so far, we have found that on average, a Republican or a Democrat is 50% more likely to get these questions correct than their political counterpart.)
+We will award at least two prizes in each category, and we will reward any submission beyond the top two that we consider to be “high-quality.”

 For Republican "False Belief" questions (questions Republicans are likely to get wrong), we compute the following: